Edison0215/Crop-Harvesting-Control-System/README.md

 ## man2.0.py
 - Current python code ```main.py ``` is taking ```man.py``` library as default.
 - ```man2.0.py``` is utlized to display livestream video of the crops via Rasberry Pi camera in the website.
--  ```xaxis.py``` is not available in this repository due to code lost.
+-  ```xaxis.py``` (used in man2.0.py) is not available in this repository due to code lost.
 (It is used to change the clockwise or anticlockwise of the stepper motor in each x, y, z direction, opening and closing clamp.)